-$$C(A, B) = \mathcal{I}{AB} + \mathcal{I}{AB'}|{\text{balance}} = \text{BPE}(A : B).$$ (59)
+$$\mathcal{C}(A,B) = \mathcal{I}{AB} + \mathcal{I}{AB'}|{\text{balance}} = \text{BPE}(A:B).$$ (59)

 The reason we propose (58) is the following: firstly, it was shown in [1] that for the canonical purification, the Markov gap coincides with the balanced crossing PEE.
 In this case, the partition of A'B' automatically satisfies the balance condition and the reflected entropy can be naturally interpreted as the PEE $s{AA'}(A) = S{AA'}/2$ due to the symmetry between A' and A. Also the reflection symmetry between AB and A'B' implies that the minimized crossing PEEs contribute equally to C(A, B) and C(A', B').
 Hence, at the balance point, only half of the crossing PEEs contribute to C(A, B).
-Secondly, for all the purifications we explored, the balanced crossing PEEs are all given by the same constant $c/6\log 2$, which is the same as the Markov gap.
+Secondly, for all the purifications we explored, the balanced crossing PEEs are all given by the same constant $c/6 \log 2$ , which is the same as the Markov gap.
 These purifications include:

-- The vacuum state of the holographic CFT2 [1]. - The canonical purification in holographic [1,67] and several generic 2d CFTs [67] including the Ising CFT, the tricritical Ising CFT, the compactified free boson CFT with different compactification radius.
-The universality of this constant even extends to (2+1)-dimensional topological phases [68,70]. - The class of purifications we obtained from path-integral optimization with different boundary conditions for the metric on the compliment (see section 3).
+- The vacuum state of the holographic CFT2 [1]. - The canonical purification in holographic [1, 71] and several generic 2d CFTs [71] including the Ising CFT, the tricritical Ising CFT, the compactified free boson CFT with different compactification radius.
+The universality of this constant even extends to (2 + 1)-dimensional topological phases [72, 74]. - The class of purifications we obtained from path-integral optimization with different boundary conditions for the metric on the compliment (see section 3).

-Like the Markov gap, the balanced crossing PEEs in all the above purifications are independent from both of the partition of AB and the length of AB.
+Like the Markov gap, the balanced crossing PEEs in all the above purifications are independent of both the partition of AB and the length of AB.
 It is then natural to propose that the generalization of the Markov gap for general purifications is just the balanced crossing PEE, which is a universal constant that only depends on the central charge of the CFT.
-It is independent from not only the purifications but also the details of the mixed state.
+It is independent of not only the purifications but also the details of the mixed state.
 One can give a naive argument for this universality when the pure state is defined on a circle.
 In CFT2, the entanglement entropy of a single interval is given by a universal formula.
-Since the crossing PEE can be written as a special linear combination of the entanglement entropy for single intervals and all the lengths cancel with each other when the balance condition is satisfied, and the crossing PEE for CFTs should be given by the same constant.
-At the balance point, since the PEE \mathcal{I}{AB} plus the balanced crossing PEE exactly give the reflected entropy and the EWCS, $\mathcal{C}(A, B)$ does not receive any contribution from $\mathcal{I}{AA'}$ and $\mathcal{I}{BB'}$.
+Since the crossing

-$^{^{3}}$ Our notation differs from [67,68] by a factor of 1/2.
+&lt;sup>3Our notation differs from [71, 72] by a factor of 1/2.